Keywords

 4. Concept & options: I explored solutions with the Product Trio, involving dev and design when needed.
 When decisions were stuck, I used quick prototypes or vibe coding to make tradeoffs tangible.

-7. QA & launch: I did QA before release to make sure the shipped experience matched the intent, then supported launch.
+1. QA & launch: I did QA before release to make sure the shipped experience matched the intent, then supported launch.
+Upon launch, the live feature would be shown again to the whole company.

 Let's look at a few concrete examples that show how this all played out across different areas of the platform.